-Animating Children's Views: Implementing Article 12 of the UN Committee on the Rights of the Child Using Innovative Survey Methods
+Animating Children's Views: Implementing the UNCRC's Article 12 Using Innovative Survey Methods

 Deborah Levison (Public Affairs) and Frances Vavrus (Organizational Leadership, Policy and Development)

-Children have the right to be heard on matters that concern them, yet their voices are often marginalized in research.
-Professors Levison and Vavrus aim to change that through this project, in which they are developing a human rights-based survey methodology specifically for use with children.
-The focus of the research for this pilot project will be on human rights in relation to children’s education and work/chores.
-This new tool will allow researchers to include the voices of children in large-scale household surveys, which will in turn have a significant effect on human rights policy and programming.
+Children have the right to be heard on matters that concern them, yet their views are marginalized in research and policy.
+To address this, Professors Levison and Vavrus, along with graduate student collaborator Anna Bolgrien, are developing a human rights-based survey methodology specifically for use with children ages 12-17.
+In this second year of piloting, they will build on results from Tanzania and will test the methodology in Brazil and Nepal.
+This new research tool will allow researchers to include the voices of children in large-scale household surveys, which will in turn have a significant effect on human rights policy and programming.

 The Global Diffusion of Anti-Terrorism Law and Its Impact on Human Rights